A Global Treasury Transformation Story: How Boyd Developed A Center of Excellence

-Fallen Angels: How to Manage a Decline in Credit Quality and its Related Implications
+Fallen Angels: How To Manage a Decline in Credit Quality and Its Related Implications

 Cyclical business conditions can lead to a dramatic decline in credit/balance sheet strength.
 After terminating a proposed inversion merger in mid-2016, CF Industries went through several rounds of negotiations with lenders and fixed-income investors to amend and restructure its liquidity facilities and $1 billion of private placement notes in response to deteriorating conditions in the agricultural commodity market.
 Discover how disclosure requirements and audit-opinion considerations impact timing decisions for communicating with rating agencies and lender negotiations, and acquire a framework for coordinating board and senior executive input on covenant structures in this strategic session.